dmbarbour/glas/docs/GlasCLI.md

 ### Database Configuration

 At least one database should be configured to support persistent data.
 We might initially use LMDB or RocksDB, which would require configuring a filesystem location.
+Eventually, we might also want to support distributed databases with special handling of vars, queues, bags, etc..

-Eventually, we might also want to support distributed databases.
-And it might be useful to compose databases flexibly, e.g. based on logical mounting or overlay of key-value databases.
-However, I think such features very low priority until the distant future.
+*Note:* I've rejected the idea of 'mounting' databases as a basis for sharing because it complicates reasoning.
+Instead, we should focus on databases that are 'natively' distributed, and support access control to keys.

 ### Early Applications